Arnold Schwarzenegger: Early relationships

 In 1969, Schwarzenegger met Barbara Outland (later Barbara Outland Baker), an English teacher with whom he lived until 1974.
+The couple first met six to eight months after his arrival in the U.S. Their first date was watching the first Apollo Moon landing on television.
+They shared an apartment in Santa Monica, California, for three and a half years, and having little money, they would visit the beach all day or have barbecues in the back yard.
+Although Baker claims that when she first met Schwarzenegger, he had "little understanding of polite society" and she found him a turn-off, she says, "He's as much a self-made man as it's possible to be—he never got encouragement from his parents, his family, his brother.
+He just had this huge determination to prove himself, and that was very attractive ...
+I'll go to my grave knowing Arnold loved me."
 Schwarzenegger said of Baker in his 1977 memoir, "Basically it came down to this: she was a well-balanced woman who wanted an ordinary, solid life, and I was not a well-balanced man, and hated the very idea of ordinary life."
 Baker has described Schwarzenegger as a "joyful personality, totally charismatic, adventurous, and athletic" but claims that towards the end of the relationship he became "insufferable—classically conceited—the world revolved around him".
-Baker published her memoir in 2006, entitled Arnold and Me: In the Shadow of the Austrian Oak.
+Baker published her memoir in 2006, Arnold and Me: In the Shadow of the Austrian Oak.
 Although Baker painted an unflattering portrait of her former lover at times, Schwarzenegger actually contributed to the tell-all book with a foreword, and also met with Baker for three hours.
 Baker claims that she only learned of his being unfaithful after they split, and talks of a turbulent and passionate love life.
 Schwarzenegger has made it clear that their respective recollection of events can differ.
-The couple first met six to eight months after his arrival in the U.S. Their first date was watching the first Apollo Moon landing on television.
-They shared an apartment in Santa Monica, California, for three and a half years, and having little money, they would visit the beach all day or have barbecues in the back yard.
-Although Baker claims that when she first met Schwarzenegger, he had "little understanding of polite society" and she found him a turn-off, she says, "He's as much a self-made man as it's possible to be—he never got encouragement from his parents, his family, his brother.
-He just had this huge determination to prove himself, and that was very attractive ...
-I'll go to my grave knowing Arnold loved me."

 Schwarzenegger met his next lover, Beverly Hills hairdresser's assistant Sue Moray, on Venice Beach in July 1977.
-According to Moray, the couple led an open relationship: "We were faithful when we were both in LA... but when he was out of town, we were free to do whatever we wanted."
+According to Moray, the couple led an open relationship: "We were faithful when we were both in LA ... but when he was out of town, we were free to do whatever we wanted."

 Schwarzenegger met television journalist Maria Shriver, niece of President John F. Kennedy, at the Robert F. Kennedy Tennis Tournament in August 1977.
 He went on to have a relationship with both Moray and Shriver until August 1978 when Moray (who knew of his relationship with Shriver) issued an ultimatum.

 Marriage and family

 On April 26, 1986, Schwarzenegger married Shriver in Hyannis, Massachusetts.
-They have four children, including Katherine Schwarzenegger and Patrick Schwarzenegger.
+They have four children: Katherine, Christina, Patrick, and Christopher.
 All of their children were born in Los Angeles.
 The family lived in an 11000 sqft home in the Brentwood neighborhood of Los Angeles, California, with vacation homes in Sun Valley, Idaho, and Hyannis Port, Massachusetts.
 They attended St. Monica's Catholic Church.